UL-FRI-Zitnik/NLP-Course-Tutorials/README.md

 TODO: add description, clean the repository, sort out dependencies + nltk resources + crfsuite installation ...

+If you have an NVIDIA GPU, make sure NVIDIA drivers, CUDA and cuDNN are installed on your system.

 **Anaconda installation**

 Conda environment management and usage: